Dunwoody Area Support for Christian Homeschoolers

 - Pay Annual Membership Dues when you are admitted ($50).

-Once your application is submitted you will receive an automated response letting you know we have it.
-Applications are reviewed in July and December each year and you will be contacted by the Membership Coordinator in either Aug or Jan, depending on when you submit.
-Once admitted you become an Exploring Member.
+Once your application is submitted you will receive an automated response letting you know we have received your application.
+Applications are reviewed in July each year and you will be contacted by the Membership Coordinator in August.
+You will be considered an exploring member for the first 30 days of your membership.

 - Exploring Members – For the first 30 days of your membership, you are considered an Exploring Member, and you are assigned a Mentor Mom to help you get settled in the group.
 During the initial 30 Days, Exploring Members should participate on the Homeschool Life website, attend park days and moms meetings to get a true feel for the group.
 If after 30 days you decide DASCH is the right group for your family, you should submit your membership dues.

 Costs for membership are determined annually.
 Because DASCH relies on our families’ time and talents to accomplish our mission, members are required to volunteer to lead or assist with at least one program or activity per year.
-Both new and returning member dues are now set at a fixed fee of $50 and must earn one service point to remain a member the following year.
-If you join DASCH in Jan. your dues will be prorated.
-The membership year runs from August through the following August (August 1, 2016-August 1, 2017).
+Both new and returning member dues are now set at a fixed fee of $50.
+The membership year runs from August through the following August.
 Dues can be paid starting in June for the new school year.
 For current members, they must be paid by July 25th in order to remain a DASCH member and continue to be on the DASCH Homeschool Life website.
 If dues are not paid by this time, your membership spot will be given to someone on the waiting list beginning on August 1.

 Membership Benefits & Privileges